benrodenhaeuser/benrodenhaeuser.github.io/content/_snippets/about.md

 - To get an impression of my work, please have a look at the projects below.
 - Before moving into Software Engineering, I worked as a researcher in Theoretical Computer Science, and as a Foresight researcher and consultant.

-I am currently looking for new opportunities, and would love for you to get in touch.
+I am currently looking for new opportunities, and would love for you to [get in touch][1].

+[1]:	mailto:ben@rodenhaeuser.de